bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 let rd_z = _mm_set_ps1(ray.direction.get_z());
 ```

-This is probably a good time to talk about SoA.

-# Structure of Arrays

-There are 3 ways that I'm aware of to load the sphere data into SSE vectors:
+There are 3 ways that I'm aware of to load the sphere data for SSE:

 * `_mm_set_ps` which takes 4 `f32` parameters
 * `_mm_loadu_ps` which takes an unaligned `*const f32` pointer